Ares-Developers/Ares-docs/new/superweapons/types/unitdelivery.rst

 :tagdef:`[SuperWeapon]Deliver.Types=list of TechnoTypes`
   The list of units that will be delivered.
 This works for infantry, vehicles, aircraft and buildings.
-:tagdef:`[SuperWeapon]Deliver.Buildups=boolean`
-  Whether or not buildings delivered by this super weapon should play their buildup animation prior to becoming available.
-Defaults to :value:`no`.
 :tagdef:`[SuperWeapon]Deliver.Owner=enum invoker|neutral|special|civilian`
   The country the delivered units will belong to. :value:`invoker` is the player who fired the super weapon, :value:`civilian` is the first country of the side